Hearing Protection Act: 2022 Status

 The Hearing Protection Act is effectively dead in the water.
 Despite being reintroduced in early 2019, the Democrat-controlled House simply will not permit any sort of pro-gun bill to advance to a vote, let alone pass.

-At the time of this writing, there is absolutely no hope for any sort of pro-gun legislation to see the light of day, let alone wind up on President Trump’s desk.
-Plus, the President has been extremely unfriendly towards silencers at times.
-With the 2020 election season starting to ramp up, we cannot expect something like the Hearing Protect Act to even show up on any politician’s radar given all the other things currently going on in DC.
+At the time of this writing, there is absolutely no hope for any sort of pro-gun legislation to see the light of day, let alone wind up on President Biden’s desk.
+With the 2022 election season starting to ramp up, we cannot expect something like the Hearing Protect Act to even show up on any politician’s radar given all the other things currently going on in DC.

 Presently too, the Supreme Court has not shown any willingness to deregulate silencers and upheld a lower court decision that found they do not constitute “bearable arms” and thus are not afforded the same protections as common firearms.
 This only makes future silencer deregulation harder to accomplish.